RocketDerp/April14_2025/Bloomsday_2025/Biological_Terrorism_Threat.md

 Mind-fucking and mentally manipulating the poor to worship the wealthy and powerful game has been going on for a very long time.
 And insulting and mocking "stupid dumb people" all the time has become the outcome of Cambridge Analytica Internet manipulation of minds.

 We are siting on a mass mind powder keg of hate values, hate preaching, "hate harder" messages.
-Which have even now been programmed into ChatGPT feeding them in private sessions back to people who think that ChatGPT is the new voice of God (John 1:1 large language model) form cloud computing sky speaking to them.
+Which have even now been programmed into ChatGPT feeding them in private sessions back to people who think that ChatGPT is the new voice of God (John 1:1 large language model) from *cloud computing sky* speaking to them in charming langauge.

 It would be ignorant and stupid to deny the mass mind risks we are cultivating and how the 2019 pandemic has created a self-teaching of biological terrorism situation.